rclone/rclone/docs/content/bisync.md

 ### Renamed directories

-Renaming a folder on the Path1 side results is deleting all files on the Path2 side and then copying all files again from Path1 to Path2.
+Renaming a folder on the Path1 side results in deleting all files on the Path2 side and then copying all files again from Path1 to Path2.
 Bisync sees this as all files in the old directory name as deleted and all files in the new directory name as new.
-Similarly, renaming a directory on both sides to the same name will result in creating `..path1` and `..path2` files on both sides.
-Currently the most effective and efficient method of renaming a directory is to rename it on both sides, then do a `--resync`.
+Currently, the most effective and efficient method of renaming a directory is to rename it to the same name on both sides.
+(As of `rclone v1.64`, a `--resync` is no longer required after doing so, as bisync will automatically detect that Path1 and Path2 are in agreement.)

 ### Case sensitivity